vishoo7/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 108).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 108).
 The number of epochs I went with was 3, as there seemed to be no added value in more.
 Additionally, I went with a batch size of 32 given fairly good results from that.

 ### 4. Appropriate training data